NBISweden/wgs-structvar/README.md

 and manta on UPPMAX.
 You can choose to run either of the two structural variation callers or both (and generate summary files).
+The main focus on this pipeline is to enable better comparisions with the SweGen dataset, the default parameters for the tools are the same that were used for that dataset.
+If you have access to the structural variants in the swegen dataset you can add that file to the pipeline and thereby have the ability to filter population specific variants.

 ### Masking